QuarkChain/bench_kvdb/README.md

 # bench_kvdb

+### Abstract

+Modern blockchain systems rely on large-scale key-value (KV) databases to serve highly random state accesses at billions of keys.
+While the theoretical read complexity of LSM-based storage engines such as Pebble is often described as `O(log N)`, this model does not accurately reflect real disk I/O behavior under realistic cache conditions.

+This work presents an extensive empirical study on the **true disk I/O cost of random KV lookups at blockchain scale**, using Pebble as the underlying storage engine.
+We benchmark databases ranging from **22 GB to 2.2 TB** (200M to 20B keys) under multiple cache configurations that selectively fit Bloom filters, top indexes, and full index blocks into memory.

+Our experiments show that:
+- Once **Bloom filters (excluding LLast) and Top-Index blocks** fit in cache, **most negative lookups incur zero disk I/O**, and the I/O per Get rapidly drops to ~2.
+- When **all index blocks also fit in cache**, the I/O per Get further converges to **~1.0–1.3**, largely independent of total database size.
+- Data block caching has only a secondary effect on overall I/O.

+These results demonstrate that, under sufficient cache, **Pebble exhibits effectively O(1) disk I/O behavior for random reads**, challenging the common assumption that each KV lookup inherently costs `O(log N)` physical I/Os.
+This has direct implications for the performance modeling and design of blockchain trie databases and execution-layer storage systems.

+---

 ### Overview

 `bench_kvdb` is a benchmarking tool for measuring the **disk I/O cost of random key lookups** in key-value databases